Skip to main content

 at https://freshspectrum.com

 I learned quickly enough that just like most so-called Startups are full of Bullshit and Buzzwords created solely with the agenda of snaring investors money using the greater-fool template, most Incubators and Accelerators also exist for their vested interests.
-First, it's their salaries, a number game as to how many they take under their wing and lastly, a percentage as service charges in case they are lucky enough to snare an investor for a Startup.
+First, it's their salaries, a rigged number game as to how many they take under their wing and lastly, a percentage as service charges in case they are lucky enough to snare an investor for a Startup.

-Lately, with the government-promised funds to develop the Startup economy drying up, getting stuck or simply vaporising and with the investors not forthcoming any longer, considering the abysmal track record of Indian Startups, including unicorns, many are starting to devise paid programs, the kind mentioned earlier.
-Peddling dreams of Investors and purported knowledge to the desperate and to make the programs seem more exclusive, they claim to cap the numbers.
+Lately, with the government-promised funds to develop the Startup economy drying up, getting stuck or simply vaporising and with the investors not forthcoming any longer, considering the abysmal track record of Indian Startups, including unicorns, many are starting to devise paid programs, the kind I mentioned earlier.
+Peddling dreams of Investors and purported knowledge to the desperate and to make the programs seem more exclusive, they often claim to cap the numbers.

 As it is, Indian Incubators and Investors have both been playing safe all along, as evidenced by their preference for supporting only proven business models with a predictable business trajectory and revenue stream.
 Hence, the term Startup has been turned on its head and essential elements like innovation, the usage of technology to solve a problem and disruptive elements are forgotten, it is now used to define any new brick-and-mortar entrepreneurial venture.
-In the Indian context, a Jute Bag maker qualifies to be called a Startup, a Pickle maker is also a Startup, and so is the Tour operator, offering rustic nature trails and village home-cooked meals!
+In the Indian context, a Jute Bag maker qualifies to be called a Startup, a Pickle maker is also a Startup, and so is the Tour Operator, offering rustic nature trails and village home-cooked meals!
 All that is required is a DIPP number and to sign up for incubation with a government recognised Incubator.

 Oh you are cribbing again, so negative and frustrated” I hear a chorus of self-righteous chiding voices already!